A Transformative Experience

 Most important, the Chancellor’s Scholar experience is about a holistic developmental process that encompasses much more than four years of school.
 Throughout the Scholars time at TCU, they explore many facets of life: intellectual, spiritual, social, personal, and professional.
 In turn, they become life-long learners and discover and affirm their true passions.

-As Jocelyn Sitton, a junior Chancellor’s Scholar, said in regard to what she has learned in her time at TCU, “TCU has taught me how to pursue my passions while also appreciating the diversity of opportunities I’ve had on campus.
+As Jocelyn Sitton, a senior Chancellor’s Scholar, said in regard to what she has learned in her time at TCU, “TCU has taught me how to pursue my passions while also appreciating the diversity of opportunities I’ve had on campus.
 My professors have helped hone my curiosity and drive, and I feel that I’ve been intellectually challenged by my classes and peers.
 TCU has shaped me into a confident leader, and I’m very thankful for that.”